Descent & Landing Trajectory and Guidance Algorithms with Divert Capabilities for Moon Landing: Optimal trajectory design

 All the other constraints, notably those at LGA and VGA, are straightforwardly derived from Table \ref{tab:parconstr}.
 An additional constraint is introduced at VGA to ensure a smooth transition between powered and vertical descent

 requiring the outer main engines to equate the vehicle weight.
 Notice that there is no explicit constraint or condition imposed on PGA, which, from an optimization perspective, is a superfluous waypoint.
-We keep it anyways in our formulation, as it will become useful later.
-It is also highlighted that, in the absence of out-of-plane divert maneuvers, the trajectory optimization problem is purely planar (i.e., $\phi = v_{\phi} = \alpha = 0$).
+We keep it anyways in our formulation, as it will become useful later when consolidating the nominal trajectory.
+It is also highlighted that, in the absence of out-of-plane divert manoeuvres, the trajectory optimization problem is purely planar (i.e., $\phi = v_{\phi} = \alpha = 0$).